-Apple created the tablet market with the original iPad in 2010, then pioneered the small-tablet market with the iPad Mini last year.
+Apple popularized the tablet market with the original iPad in 2010, then pioneered the small-tablet market with the iPad mini last year.
 Consumers have purchased more than 170 million iPads in the past three years.
 Competition is now stiffer than ever, but the iPad still sets the standard.

-The newly released iPad Air raises that standard.
+Upon its release last year, the iPad Air raised that standard.
 It's a slimmer, faster version of its predecessor, the now-discontinued iPad 4, and sports the same crystal-clear retina display.
-With a 9.7-inch screen, the Air lives up to its name, weighing in at a single pound, nearly a half-pound less than the iPad 4.
-It’s astonishingly light, but if you already own an iPad 4, it’s hard to recommend ponying up for an upgrade that essentially consists of, well, air.
+With a 9.7-inch screen, the Air lives up to its name, weighing in at a single pound, more than a half-pound less than the iPad 4.

 The bookworm: Amazon Kindle Fire HDX